 The regional RCD has initiated an effort to collect GIS data to create a regional database to integrate resource conditions with future strategic fuel/forestry planning efforts.
-The RCD GIS coordinator is working with each RCD, USFS, CALFIRE, BLM, Sierra Nevada Conservancy, Fire Safe Councils, State Parks, and others to generate a similar layer to what was described in Section 4.
+The RCD GIS coordinator is working with each RCD, USFS, CALFIRE, BLM, Sierra Nevada Conservancy, Fire Safe Councils, State Parks, and others to generate a similar layer to what was described in Section 4-(Figure 16).
 This task will focus on the region-wide Fire Threat datasets to increase fuel management efforts at a more local level.
 Within the region, public and private lands have benefited from fuels reduction projects such as defensible space, shaded fuel breaks, chipping programs, farmland planning, and other forest health and vegetation management programs.
 These programs have reduced the threat of catastrophic wildfire to watershed resources.
 Mapping where landscape treatments have occurred under these various programs with statewide Fire Threat datasets will help agencies and communities identify and prioritize future projects, quantify treatments, and increase coordination of multiple agencies focused on common goals.
+In order for the CWPP to continue to coordinate with its county, state and federal partners, it will need to share resources and updates of the CWPP.